zonemaster/zonemaster/docs/specifications/Address-TP/addr01.md

-## ADDR01: Nameserver address must not be in private network
+## ADDR01: Name server address must not be in private network

 ### Test case identifier
 **ADDR01** A name server address must not be in private network